ThanonC/ThanonC/README.md

 Hi I'm Thanon,

-I'm a Developer since 2018, I come from Germany and speak English and German
+I'm a Developer since 2018, I come from Germany but prefer to speak English

 <details>
   <summary>Stuff I do</summary>